approov/web-quickstart-google-recaptcha-v3-javascript/README.md

 [Approov](https://approov.io) is an API security solution used to verify that requests received by your API services originate from trusted versions of your apps.

-This quickstart is written specifically for web apps making API calls that you wish to protect with the integration of Google reCAPTCHA V3 into the Approov token.
+This quickstart is written specifically for web apps making API calls that you wish to protect with the integration of Google reCAPTCHA V3 web protection into the Approov token.

+The Google reCAPTCHA V3 web protection is not as strong as the [Approov mobile app attestation](https://approov.io/product) service, but the integration within the Approov token enables the same simple backend token check for both the Approov mobile app attestation and Google reCAPTCHA V3 web protection.
+After checking the Approov token validity its claims can be used to differentiate between requests protected by the Approov mobile app attestation or by the web protection and react differently when that is necessary.
+For example, depending on the sensitivity of the data being provided by the endpoint.

 The quickstart is agnostic of any web framework, because the simple Javascript functions it relies on are easily ported to any web framework.